 VLAN for Guest Networks

 Proxmox VE supports this setup out of the box.
 You can specify the VLAN tag when you create a VM.
-The VLAN tag is part of the guest network confinuration.
-The networking layer supports differnet modes to implement VLANs, depending on the bridge configuration:
+The VLAN tag is part of the guest network configuration.
+The networking layer supports different modes to implement VLANs, depending on the bridge configuration:

 "traditional" VLAN on the Linux bridge: In contrast to the VLAN awareness method, this method is not transparent and creates a VLAN device with associated bridge for each VLAN.
-That is, if e.g. in our default network, a guest VLAN 5 is used to create eno1.5 and vmbr0v5, which remains until rebooting.
+That is, creating a guest on VLAN 5 for example, would create two interfaces eno1.5 and vmbr0v5, which would remain until a reboot occurs.